survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 * `NamedModulesPlugin` replaces module IDs with paths to the modules making it ideal for development.
 * `HashedModuleIdsPlugin` does the same except it hashes the result and hides the path information.

 The process keeps module IDs stable as they aren't derived based on order.
 You sacrifice a couple of bytes for a cleaner setup, but the trade-off is well worth it.
 In this case, you can use `NamedModulesPlugin` to get a better development experience while fixing the module ID stability issue.

+{pagebreak}

 Tweak the configuration as follows:

 **webpack.config.js**